 Online special education degrees also are granted at the graduate level.
 Individuals who aren’t already licensed educators can pursue initial credentials with an online Master of Arts in Teaching (M.A.T.).
 The alternative, a Master of Education (M.Ed.), is granted online to teachers who carry valid state certification and seek advancement.
 Online master’s programs typically offer areas of specialization, such as gifted education, autism spectrum disorder, blindness/visual impairment, learning disabilities and literacy.
 Master’s degrees in teaching and education can be designed as either ITP (initial teacher prep) programs that meet the requirements for state licensure, or as non-licensure pathways for enrichment and advancement.
 It’s even possible to pursue an online doctoral degree (Ed.D. or Ph.D.), which is something you often see with those considering professorships and research positions in higher education.

 Factors for Choosing Online Special Education Programs

 Picking the right online degree is tough because your choice can greatly affect your special education career long-term.
-Location isn’t a factor in online learning, so hundreds of schools are at your fingertips.
+Location isn’t a factor for online learning, so hundreds of schools are at your fingertips.
 Using your favorite search engine, hunt for online colleges offering a special education degree in your concentration area.
 For each prospective school, double check the accreditation status.
-Regional accreditation recognized by the U.S. Department of Education is essential for degree transfer, licensing, and financial aid.
+Regional accreditation recognized by the U.S. Department of Education is essential for degree transfer, licensing and financial aid.
 Top online special education programs will also feature professional accreditation from the Council for the Accreditation of Educator Preparation (CAEP).

-Typical Online Special Education Curriculum
+Typical Online Curriculum